lincoln1883/space-x/README.md

 # 📖 Space X <a name="about-project"></a>

-The Space X app is a project assignment of module three where we are required to build our Group Capstone Project React app.
-It is a simple App where you can reserve rockets and cancel reservations.
-It's features include React Hooks,React Router,Redux, Jest and React Testing Library.
+The Space X app is a project assignment of module three where we are required to build our Group Capstone Project React.
+We use Axios to make calls to a rockets API endpoint, and a missions API endpoint to fetch data, we also use Redux( useSelector and useDispatch) to update the state by reserving and cancelling missions and booking and cancelling rockets.
+We can navigate between pages using React router, and fetch data with useEffect, finally, we used Jest and React Testing Library to make component tests and mock API calls.

 ## 🛠 Built With <a name="built-with"></a>